lukateg/strength-age/docs/design-prompts/UX-prompt.md

 Technical Requirements:

 Use Tailwind for styling
+Each part of the app MUST be mobile friendly
+For handling forms use react-hook-forms and for validation For form validation use zod
+For form elements use Shad/cn form elements
 Each part of the app needs to be mobile fiendly
 Focus on component reusability
 Implement URL-based routing for all pages

-Develop a mock API store with realistic data structure for database model (including IDs)

-Ensure the application is fully functional end-to-end with mock data
+Develop a mock API store with realistic data structure for database model (including IDs) Ensure the application is fully functional end-to-end with mock data

 Additional Considerations: [Any specific technical or UX requirements]